Mosibi/vscode-podman/README.md

 The people from coder.com created [code-server](https://github.com/cdr/code-server) which is VS Code running on a remote server, accessible through the browser.
 This project uses the container they created and extends that with serveral extensions.
-The main purpose is to have a fully working development container that can be used in an environment where internet connectivity is not available.
+The main purpose is to have a fully working development container that can be used in an environment where internet connectivity is not available, also known as an **airgapped** environment.

 ## Build the container
 ```lang=shell